Baby Poo: Your Ultimate Guide and Colour Chart

 Regular Baby Poo

-• If you’re breastfeeding your baby.
-In the first few months your baby’s stools may look a little like mustard, with a slightly runny and sometimes grainy consistency.
+If you’re breastfeeding your baby, in the first few months your baby’s stools may look a little like mustard, with a slightly runny and sometimes grainy consistency.
 The poo will have no smell.

 If your little one is eating finger foods, you may notice some undigested bits of food like the skins of peas or tomatoes.
 There’s no need to worry – this is entirely normal.
-You baby’s digestive system is still learning how to process all these new foods.
+Your baby’s digestive system is still learning how to process all these new foods.

 In Summary

-You might be surprised by a change in the colour of your baby’s poo, which can range from the mustard hues of breast-milk poo and the darker tan of formula-fed baby poo to various other shades of yellow, brown or even green.
+You might be surprised by a change in the colour of your baby’s poo, which can range from the yellowy-mustard hues of breast-milk poo and the darker brown/tan of formula-fed baby poo to various other shades of yellow, brown or even green.
 You may also notice mucus in baby poo, which can create a translucent or milky colour.
-Green poo, in particular, can be alarming the first time you see it, but it’s usually harmless.
-All sorts of things can cause it, including some types of infant formula.
-It may be the result of certain medicines or green foods passed on to your baby through breast milk.
-As long as your baby seems happy and well, with no change in his or her patterns of behaviour, sleeping or feeding, then green poo probably isn’t any cause for concern.
-Check in with your doctor or health visitor if you notice other symptoms alongside the green poo.

 Warning Colours